 Simple English definitions for legal terms

-Read a random definition: false pretenses
+Read a random definition: Uniform Adoption Act

 A cookie is a small piece of information that a website sends to your web browser.
 Your browser stores this information in a text file and sends it back to the website each time you visit.
 Cookies help websites remember who you are and what you like.
 They can save your preferences and information like your name and address.
 Sometimes cookies are used to track your activity on a website.
 The government has rules about how cookies can be used to protect your privacy.